brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 What is the distribution of reviews over the five collections?
 Is this a balanced dataset or is it skewed towards a particular collection?

-### Step 3.
-Investigating publisher metadata
+### Step 3. creating a data axis for publishers

+To analyse the relation between publishers and book genres, the *publisher* column needs to be turned into a usable data axis.
+But there are two hurdles to overcome first.

+#### 3.1 normalizing publisher names

-- Sort the *publisher* column alphabetically.
+Sort the *publisher* column alphabetically.
 What issues do you foresee in analysing the relation between *publisher* and *bookgenre*?

-The tail is very long, with some very small publishers who published only a few titles, but also variant names of large publishers that should be grouped with other variants to get appropriate grouping of book titles, genres and reviews.
+The tail is very long, with some very small publishers who published only a few titles, but also variant names of large publishers that should be grouped with other variants to get appropriate grouping of book genres and reviews by publisher.

-### Step 4. creating a data axis for publishers

-#### 4.1 normalizing publisher names
+- Select the reviews for the Bol collection and sort publishers alphabetically.

-- Look at the *publisher* metadata for the Hebban collection
+- Do the same for the reviews of the Hebban collection.

-    - sort publishers alphabetically.
-Does it need the same amount of normalizing?
+Does they need the same amount of normalizing?

 It seems Hebban already normalizes publisher names (see their policy on modifying book information in the [Hebban FAQ](https://www.hebban.nl/faq)).
 Compare some of the normalized publisher names in Hebban reviews with variants of those names in the other collections.
 Can you reverse engineer how they normalized names?

+Finally, try and normalize publishers names:
-- How would you normalize names so that variations are conflated to a single canonical name?
-- What normalizing steps would be relatively safe?
+- First, come up with a plan to normalize names so that variations are conflated to a single canonical name.
+What normalizing steps would be relatively safe?
 - How could you make this normalization process transparent to users of the dataset?
+- You can use any tool you like.
+Open Refine has handy clustering functionality for just these kinds of tasks.
+(See the [OpenRefine clustering documentation](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

-#### 4.2 clustering low-frequency publishers
+#### 3.2 clustering low-frequency publishers

-The long tail of low-frequency publishers causes a problem for analysis.
-Individually, they carry little information to use in qualifying the relation between publishers, genres and reviewers, but together they form a sizeable chunk of the reviews and reviewed books, so ignoring them all limits the generality of the analysis.
+The long tail of low-frequency publishers causes another problem for analysis.
+Individually, they carry little information to use in qualifying the relation between publishers, genres and reviewers.
+But they represent the vast majority of publishers, so visualizing all publishers would drown out the main publishers.
+But leaving out the small publishers limits the generality of the analysis, because together they form a sizeable chunk of the reviews and reviewed books.

 Think of ways in which you can cluster or group low-frequency publishers, using f.i. the NUR codes of the books they publish, or the ISBN publisher prefixes (see [Structure of IBSN](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Overview) (English) and [Structuur van het ISBN](https://nl.wikipedia.org/wiki/Internationaal_Standaard_Boeknummer#Structuur_van_het_ISBN) (Dutch)).
 As a (rather ad hoc) definition of low-frequency publisher, use a threshold of 10 or fewer ISBNs in the dataset.